Pocket-Plane-Group/UnfinishedBusiness/README.md

 - Added file ub.ini with mod metadata.
 - Implemented encapsulation and immutabilty.
 - Added conditions to ensure components only get installed on compatible games.
+- The restored ranger kits are now compatible with EE games.

 Version 27
 - Updated WeiDU to version 246.